 It’s also been 30 years since I first came to Turkey so I’ve changed too.

-What’s one thing you’d like to communicate to others about the Istanbul life?
+What’s one thing you’d like to communicate to others about life in Istanbul?

 Despite what the media likes to suggest, Turkey is not the Middle East.